preetham-ad/DevOps_Notes_Preetham/AWS DVA Notes/CodeBuild Workflow.md

 3. **Artifacts and Logs:**
    - After the build process, CodeBuild stores the build artifacts (the results of the build) and logs for review.

-### Simplified Explanation

-1. **Source Stage:**
-   - CodeBuild fetches the latest version of your code from your repository.

-2. **Build Execution:**
-   - It follows the "recipe" provided in the `buildspec.yml` file to compile and test your code.

-3. **Artifacts and Logs:**
-   - Once the build is done, it saves the results and logs so you can check if everything worked as expected.

 ## CodeBuild Project

 ### Official Documentation Overview